rapid7/vm-automation/README.md

    replaySupported = false
 }, 'TURNED_OFF/TESTING_BASE')
 ```
-Well, that did not help because snapshots are pyvmomi objects.... let's
+I admit that was less than helpful because the snapshots are stored as
+pyvmomi snapshot objects, but you can get the snapshot names:
 get something useful and list them by name:
 ```
 >>> for snapshot in vmDic['[APT] Windows 10x64 Pro'].snapshotList: